wtraylor/modular_megafauna_model/docs/tests.md

 instead of reading instruction file parameters directly (see section \ref sec_page_parameters).

-However, those classes that form the bridge to the vegetation model can only be tested to a limited degree because it would involve instantiating the whole (rather monolithic) vegetation model.
-Those classes are:
-\ref Fauna::PatchHabitat,
-\ref Fauna::Parameters,

 Unit tests use the [Catch](https://github.com/philsquared/Catch) framework.

 Herbivory Test Simulations {#sec_page_testsimulations}